 Aftermarket parts are readily available.
 They are also significantly cheaper than the two other types.
 If your car is an older model—meaning there’s no worry about invalidating its Toyota warranty—then a good-quality aftermarket could be a wise choice.

 The fact that an aftermarket part is not original or not produced by the original manufacturer makes it a risky buy.
 Don’t buy them on your own if you don’t know what to look for.
 Instead, you may ask for technical assistance from the car mechanic who services your car.
 It’s highly likely that he has repaired the same part before and would know where to find a reliable replacement.

-All these differently-categorized parts serve one purpose—to take the place of the original part.
+All these differently-categorised parts serve one purpose—to take the place of the original part.
 They were not designed to fail, for sure, and each type has its share of good and bad.
 It’s your role to find the best replacement Toyota part that will work for your car.